Ahtenus/dotfiles/README.markdown

 	git submodule init
 	git submodule update

-Symlink the files/folders into your home folder.
+Symlink the files/folders into your home folder using the link.sh script.

 Adding new plugins